Background~

 Weekly yoga classes at Cultivate Yoga Studio - a non-profit, gift based intentional community in Lakewood, Oh

-Feminist offerings through various writers, excerpts, poetry and perspectives
+Feminist immersive offerings through various writers, excerpts, poetry and perspectives

-Personal plant-based organic chef and cook for families, retreats and ceremonial gatherings
+Personal plant-based organic chef and cook for families and ceremonial gatherings

-“If I am ever not in awe, I have lost my way.” ~ Kimberly Urban Payne
+“If I am ever not in awe, I have lost my way.” ~ Kimberly Rue Payne